 Lavender is more closely linked to intuition and mystery.
-Lavender is inward thinking, not naturally living in the moment, preferring to indulge in day dreaming or deep thing, perhaps spiritual thinking.
+Lavender is inward thinking, not naturally living in the moment, preferring to indulge in day dreaming or deep thinking, perhaps spiritual thinking.
 Lavender is fascinated with the unknown and the supernatural.
 If you like lavender you’re also likely to have creative tenancies.

 Lilac is more outward thinking, preferring to live in the moment.
-Lilac is also friendly, playful with a stronger focus on people and being social able.
+Lilac is also friendly, playful with a stronger focus on people and being sociable.

 Both colors are unique and somewhat unconventional, suggesting if either was your favorite color, or if you like to wear either you have a desire to be unique and to go against the crowd.
 You also have a desire to express your emotions, you prioritize this desire of expression above caring about the opinions of others.